 The Company entered into two additional facility leases that commenced on June 1, 2020 for adjacent administrative and laboratory suites in Irvine, California.
 These leases expire on January 31, 2024.
-One of these leases included a renewal option at the end of its term, for which the Company was not reasonably certain to exercise at the lease commencement.
+Both of these leases included a renewal option at the end of its term, for which the Company was not reasonably certain to exercise at the lease commencement.
 As such, the renewal option was not included in the lease term used to calculate the right-of-use lease asset and lease liability.
 In connection with these two leases the Company capitalized right-of-use assets along with an accompanying lease liability of \$0.7 million.

 All of the Company's facility leases have minimum annual rent, payable monthly, and carry fixed annual rent increases.
 Under the arrangements, real estate taxes, certain operating expenses, and common area maintenance are reimbursable to the lessor.
 These amounts are expensed as incurred, as they are variable in nature and therefore excluded from the measurement of the reported right-of-use asset and liability discussed below.
-During the years ended December 31, 2018 and 2019 and during the six months ended June 30, 2020, the Company had no sublease arrangements with it as lessor.
+During the years ended December 31, 2020 and 2019, the Company had no sublease arrangements with it as lessor.